elleoma/elleoma.github.io/posts/en/environment/report.md

 </html>
 ```

-Backend probably has bad regex check on filename parameter, because I could upload a file named as `index.gif.php.` with PHP cmd shell inside and magic bytes in request to bypass MIME type checking.
+Backend probably has bad regex check on filename parameter, because I could upload a file named as `index.gif.php.` with the dot in the end, PHP cmd shell inside and magic bytes in request to bypass MIME type checking.

-To bypass the magic bytes check, simply add the string `GIF87a` before our shell for gif file types, and also add a period at the end of the file name, which is truncated on the server side and converted to the usual `index.gif.php`.
+To bypass the magic bytes check, simply add the string `GIF87a` before our shell for gif file types, and also add a period at the end of the file name, which is truncated on the server side and gets converted to the usual `index.gif.php`.

 ```http
 POST /upload HTTP/1.1